freshworks/marketplace-sample-apps/Demo-Apps/React_sample/README.md

 ### About the app

-the app uses react framework through CDN to demonstrate the use of react in a freshdesk app. the app is a simple todo that uses data storage to save and retriev note
+The app uses react framework through CDN to demonstrate the use of react in a freshdesk app. the app is a simple todo that uses data storage to save and retrieve note

 ### how to run